davekilian/primer/basic.md

 ---
 layout: chapter
-title: A Basic Computer
+title: A Basic Sketch
 ---

 In the previous chapter, we learned a little about computers and programs.
-We decided that a computer is a *programmble calculator*, which means that you give a computer a program (which is just a sequence of calculations), and the computer *executes* the program by carrying out each step on its internal calculator.
+We decided that a computer is a *programmble calculator*, which means that you give a computer a *program* (which is just a sequence of calculations), and the computer *executes* the program by carrying out each step on its internal calculator.

-Now, how would we build one of these things?

-Answering that question turns out to be a little tricky, but not all that difficult.
-Although people sometimes point to computers as a pinnacle of humanity's technological achievement, the real achievement is in the nuts-and-bolts of designing and building computers.
-The high-level ideas are actually pretty simple, even if sometimes they're not obvious!
+Now, how does one go about building one of these things?
+In this chapter we will lay out a basic sketch of the path ahead of us.
+We'll figure out we need to do, and what problems we'll need to work out along the way.
+This will give us something of a map to follow over the next few chapters, over which we'll fill in the details.

-Since a computer is a programmable calculator, let's start with the calculator part:
+If a computer is a programmable calculator, then we're going to need a calculator, right?
+Let's start there!

 ## Calculation

 How are we going to build a calculator out of electronic circuitry?
-This is probably the trickiest part of the whole design.

 The key idea we'll use is *switching*.
 A switch is something you use to turn an electric circuit on or off &mdash; for example, you use switches every day when you turn the lights on and off in your room.
 More precisely, a switch controls the flow of electricity: when on, the switch completes a circuit and allows electricity to flow.
-When off, a switch interrupts the circuit, preventing electricity from continuing to flow.
+When off, a switch interrupts the circuit, preventing electricity from flowing through.

 How is switching useful for doing calculations on numbers?
-It's easier to see if you count using *binary* numbering.
-In binary, there are only two digits: $0$ and $1$.
-Just like with regular numbers, you use move to the next place when you run out of digits.
-The first few numbers look like this in binary:
+It's easier to see if you count using *binary numbering*.
+In binary, there are only two digits, $0$ and $1$, and just like with regular numbers, you use move to the next number place when you run out of digits.
+The first few binary numbers look like this:

 ​	$1$ ("one")<br>
 ​	$10$ ("two")<br>